 The Bioinitiative project has analyzed 1800 scientific studies on the affections of low-intensity electromagnetic radiation.

 The conclusions of the Bioinitiative project show slight and also more serious affections.
 The lighter ones indicate that they can cause discomfort, sleep disorders or simply loss of well-being (affections to mental functioning and metabolism).
 Other more serious affections suggest that electromagnetic waves may be interfering with the possibility of getting pregnant, preventing a pregnancy from ending up successfully or affecting the development of the brain of children.

-The World Health Organization (WHO) concluded in 2011 that the fields generated by high frequency waves are possible carcinogens for human beings.
+The World Health Organization (WHO) classified in 2011 the fields generated by high frequency waves are possible carcinogens for human beings (group 2B).